MaG21/MaG21.github.io/about.md

 </p>

 <p>
-For this app we applied many UX principles and did lost of usability testing with REAL users.
+For this app we applied many UX principles and did lots of usability testing with REAL users.
 <a href="#">See more about the development journy of this app</a>
 </p>